advancedresearch/the_century_of_satire/the-historical-jesus.md

 is the prophecy of doom.
 This is one of the reasons that most scholars today believe that Jesus was an apocalyptic preacher.

 ### Was the historical Jesus member of a Qumran sect?

+The Constellation Model of Early Christian texts, shows significant overlap between the texts that Early Christians used in their own works, and the texts found among the Dead Sea Scrolls.

+The Dead Sea Scrolls are often associated with communities evidenced by other archeological findings in the nearby area, that uncovered a lot of pools designed for temple washing rituals.
+These commmunities are called "Qumran sects" due to the geographical name of this area.

+Now, the problem is that there is no direct evidence that connects the Qumran sects to Early Christian sects.
+The only link we have today is overlap in the texts used by both communities, plus that Jesus was described as clothed in linen, the same as the description of clothing found in the Dead Sea Scrolls.

+The evidence about linen clothes could be to contrast Jesus with John the Baptist, who wore clothing of camel hair.
+Overall, this could have been a literary device to claim Jesus Christ was better than John the Baptist, because John the Baptist was the master of Simon Magus, a competing savior figure during the 2nd century.
+While it is hard to assess the use of clothing in isolation as evidence of competition, it fits in with muliple lines of evidence that point in the same direction.
+Therefore, linen clothes should not be weighted heavily as evidence in favor of Jesus being a member of a Qumran sect.

+In principle, we could have found texts among the Dead Sea Scrolls that explored the same themes as in Early Christianity, during the 2nd century.
+The fact that we have no such pieces of evidence, points to some other scientific explanation of the overlap using The Constellation Model of Early Christian texts.

+John the Baptist has been suggested as a historical link to the Qumran sects, as he was claimed to baptize people in the Jordan river near these sects, but a such argument is problematic, as there might be other motivations to include John the Baptist in Early Christian writings during the 2nd century.
+Early Christian writings during the 2nd century shows no awareness of the Qumran sects.
+This can be explained by these writings being based on other sources and written during the 2nd century in locations remote to Qumran.

+While not a very strong position, it is useful to at least think about it, because the evidence points to some underlying gap of knowledge to explain overlap in use of texts.
+We do not know how much widespread these texts were, and hence we do not know whether using the same texts is evidence of some historical tradition.

 ### Was the historical Jesus buried in the Talpiot tomb?